-11. We are responsible for providing our views about qualitative aspects of the Fund's significant accounting practices, including accounting policies, accounting estimates and financial statement disclosures.
-Generally accepted accounting principles provide for the Fund to make accounting estimates and judgments about accounting policies and financial statement disclosures.
-We are not aware of any areas where the significant accounting practices have changed from previous year or are not consistent with general industry practice.
-In addition, we are not aware of any new or controversial accounting practices reflected in the Fund's financial statements.
+11. We are responsible for providing our views about qualitative aspects of the Office's significant accounting practices, including accounting policies, accounting estimates and financial statement disclosures.
+Generally accepted accounting principles provide for the Office to make accounting estimates and judgments about accounting policies and financial statement disclosures.

+We are, however, not aware of any new or controversial accounting practices reflected in the Office's financial statements.